GuidoBaijense/GuidoBaijense.github.io/_posts/2024-06-27-fixing-my-own-environment-pt3-maester-dev.md

 - EIDSCA.CP01: Default Settings - Consent Policy Settings - Group owner consent for apps accessing data.
 - EIDSCA.CP04: Default Settings - Consent Policy Settings - Users can request admin consent to apps they are unable to consent to.

 Both are also mentioned in the CISA SCuBA project.
 The first one is a setting in which you can restrict group and team owners to authorize (third-party) applications to access organizational data that is associated with a group.
 This means that a team owner can allow apps to read all messages of that team, or a SharePoint site owner to share all files with a certain application with just a few clicks.
-I believe that applications should be authorized by users that know the risks of it and actualy conduct due diligence before adding a new application to the environment.
+I believe that applications should be authorized by users that know the risks of it and actually conduct due diligence before adding a new application to the environment.

 ##### Issue with the test